 For elderly males, gynecomastia occurs because the estrogen being produced by the adrenal glands next to the kidney increases.
 This is because the adrenal glands are not producing a sufficient amount of the male hormones (androgens).
 Thus with elevated estrogens and diminished androgens, the breasts are stimulated to grow.

 There are drugs such as alcohol, heroin or anabolic steroids like those used by weight lifters, which have been known to encourage the development of gynecomastia.
-Occasionally gynecomastia occurs as art of a congenital disease known as Klinefelter syndrome, or if a male has a mass in his testis such as a Leydig cell tumor.
+Occasionally gynecomastia occurs as part of a congenital disease known as Klinefelter syndrome, or if a male has a mass in his tests such as a Leydig cell tumor.
 Tumors in the liver, lungs and other body organs can produce hormones which encourage the breast tissue to multiply.

 Conditions which predispose one to gynecomastia: